andy-goryachev/AccessPanelPublic/README.md

 ## Other Features

 * workspace remembers and reloads sessions and files
-* history view for convenience or audit logging
+* history view for convenience and/or audit

 ## Try It

 Access Panel requires java 8+ with JavaFX.

 Download:

 * [AccessPanel.jar](https://github.com/andy-goryachev/AccessPanelPublic/tree/master/releases)